colinbruner/homelab-talos/talos/docs/bootstrap.md

 ```

 ### Apply Configs
-Running the below script from the [talos/](../) directory will apply configuration and begin bootstraping a Talos cluster control node.
+Running the below script from the [talos/](../) directory will apply configuration and begin bootstrapping a Talos cluster control node.

 The below script will cause the initial control node to be reconfigured.
 After this happens, the node will remain in a 'Booting' stage until the following bootstrap configurations can be applied.
 Refer to [Bootstrap Kubernetes][#bootstrap kubernetes] section below.
 ```bash